Compressed Sensing with Upscaled Vector Approximate Message Passing: Warm-starting the CG algorithm in CG-VAMP

-Instead of the rigorous but impractical update \eqref{eq:x_ab_warm_started} for $\xAB^t$, we consider its approximated version.
-From the numerical study, we found out that the magnitude $||O_t||^2$ of the correction term $O_t = \gamma_t^{t} \bq_{t}$ in \eqref{eq:x_ab_warm_started} is by a few orders larger than of any other $O_{\tau}$ for $\tau<t$.
+In the previous subsections we considered using the update \eqref{eq:x_ab_warm_started} for $\xAB^t$ with the full set of correction scalars $\gamma_A^{t,\tau,i}$ for WS-CG-VAMP.
+However, from the numerical experiments we have found out that for small $t$ the magnitude of the correction terms $O_t^{\tau} = \gamma_A^{t,\tau,i} \xBA^{\tau}$ in \eqref{eq:x_ab_warm_started} rapidly decays as $\tau$ decreases.
 This suggests that \eqref{eq:x_ab_warm_started} might be well-approximated by the update

-which is exactly the same as the update for $\xAB$ in regular CG-VAMP.
-Thus we propose to use the CG algorithm with initializations \eqref{eq:mu_init} and \eqref{eq:p_init}, keep the same structure of $\xAB^t$ as in regular CG-VAMP and estimate $\gamma_t^t$ using the proposed method based on \eqref{eq:LSL_gamma_A_est}.
-It is expected that keeping the same structure for $\xAB^t$ would lead to an accumulation of correlation between the error vectors $\bh_t$ and $\bq_t$ and an eventual divergence from the SE.
-Moreover, the proposed estimator of $\gamma_A^{t,i}$, as well as other estimators in the WS-CG-VAMP algorithm, rely on the SE and the independence of $\bh_t$ and $\bq_t$.
-Yet, we will show numerically that such a WS-CG-VAMP algorithm is stable for many outer-loop iterations and and can outperform the standard CG-VAMP by more than $2 dB$.
-While in this work we focus on the numerical study of these algorithms, the optimal warm-starting strategy and structure of $\xAB^t$, and robust methods of implementing such a WS-CG-VAMP algorithm are left for further work.
+which is exactly the same as the update for $\xAB^t$ in regular CG-VAMP since $\gamma_A^{t,t,i} = \gamma_A^{t,i}$.
+Therefore, an alternative, although non rigorous, approach to implement WS-CG-VAMP is to keep the same update rule of $\xAB^t$ as in CG-VAMP and use \eqref{eq:iterative_gamma_zero_init_CG} to estimate $\gamma_A^{t,i}$.
+While it is expected that such a message passing algorithm would eventually diverge due to accumulation of the correlation between $\bh_t$ and $\bq_t$, we will numerically demonstrate that such a WS-CG-VAMP algorithm is stable for many outer-loop iterations and can substantially outperform the standard CG-VAMP algorithm.